akka/akka/akka-docs/java/camel.rst

 .. _UntypedProducerActor: http://github.com/akka/akka/blob/master/akka-camel/src/main/scala/akka/camel/javaapi/UntypedProducerActor.scala
 .. _ProducerTemplate: https://svn.apache.org/repos/asf/camel/tags/camel-2.8.0/camel-core/src/main/java/org/apache/camel/ProducerTemplate.java

-.. _camel-asynchronous-routing:
+.. _camel-asynchronous-routing-java:

 Asynchronous routing
 ====================

-Since Akka 0.10, in-out message exchanges between endpoints and actors are designed to be asynchronous.
+In-out message exchanges between endpoints and actors are designed to be asynchronous.
 This is the case for both, consumer and producer actors.

-* A consumer endpoint sends request messages to its consumer actor using the ``!`` (bang) operator and the actor returns responses with ``sender !`` once they are ready.
+* A consumer endpoint sends request messages to its consumer actor using the ``!`` (tell) operator and the actor returns responses with ``sender !`` once they are ready.

 * A producer actor sends request messages to its endpoint using Camel's